stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “I am not yourssss to command little man.”

 Julia realised it was laughing.
 It moved forward another step.
-There as something... wrong with the way it moved.
+There as something… wrong with the way it moved.
 Julia realised she couldn't be sure if it was walking, It moved like it as gliding.
 Or sliding.
 She squeezed her eyes shut, taking a deep breath, willing herself to see what was really there.

 “Name yourself and your purpose,” Havelock was not taking no for an answer.
 The hissing laughter came again.